-Your caregiver will make several small incisions, or one large incision, on your abdomen.
+Your healthcare provider will make several small incisions, or one large incision, on your abdomen.
 He will cut or burn the adhesions.
-Your caregiver may also vaporize them with a laser.
+Your healthcare provider may also vaporize them with a laser.
 He may insert a barrier to keep new adhesions from forming.
-Your caregiver will close your incision with stitches, staples, medical strips, or medical glue.
+Your healthcare provider will close your incision with stitches, staples, medical strips, or medical glue.
 A bandage will cover your wounds to help prevent infection.

 After your surgery:

 You will be taken to a room to rest until you are fully awake.
-Do not get out of bed until your caregiver says it is okay.
-When your caregiver sees that you are okay, you will be taken to your hospital room.
+Do not get out of bed until your healthcare provider says it is okay.
+When your healthcare provider sees that you are okay, you will be taken to your hospital room.

 - You cannot make it to your surgery.